 There are three Nice train stations on this line: the main one is Nice-Ville which is also known in town as Gare Thiers, but there is also Nice St Augustin near the airport, and Nice Riquier near the Port.

-You can get some discounts by showing your same-day TER train ticket/pass:
+You can get some discounts by showing your same-day TER train ticket or any of the daily, weekly, or monthly train passes:

 - 3€ off admission to the Villa Rothschild (regularly 13.50€)